Frequently Asked Questions

 - What is a Higher Certificate?

-A specific set of courses that when completed, you are awarded a Higher Certificate in addition to the certificates for each course complete.
+A specific set of courses that when completed, you are awarded a Higher Certificate in addition to the certificates for each course completed.
 The nominatives ‘CIDBT Cert’ may be used upon successful completion.
 See the range of Higher Certificates here.

 - I have owned dogs for many years how do I know which course level to start with?